 That's about the extent of the design.
 There isn't much detailing, but that's probably the point since this area is also sometimes used as an event space.

-: Food Theory does private dinners that have to be booked in advance, but on most days the kitchen's also serving xiao chi ("little eats") during lunch, dinner and drinking hours.
+Dishes To Try: Food Theory does private dinners that have to be booked in advance, but on most days the kitchen's also serving xiao chi ("little eats") during lunch, dinner and drinking hours.
 They call it their "Bar Snacks" menu.
 Some are snack-sized, like the tuna tartare on shiso tempura (60rmb), okonomiyaki fries (55rmb) and mala beef strips (65rmb).
 That last one is just the kind of strongly piquant, salty snack that OG boozehounds like my dad would nod approvingly at as proper xia jiu cai, which describes a dish that's really suitable for savoring slowly along with an alcoholic drink.

 Other menu items are a bit bigger, like the spicy coconut chicken (75rmb) that adds a bit of toasty coconut flavor and fragrant chili to the traditional ji pai (fried chicken fillet) that's so popular in Taiwan.
 There's also Taiwanese beef noodle soup (85rmb), but they only prepare enough to serve five bowls per day, and I didn't manage to get my hands on one.